lucaskf1996/rl_code/README.md

-# rl_code
+# Reinforcement Learning code

-This repository is related to the Reinforcement Learning subject (Insper/rl)
+This repository keeps all the code related to the [Reinforcement Learning subject](https://insper.github.io/rl/).